2019 Best Accredited Online Psychology Degrees

 Students can pursue psychology degrees online at the associate, bachelor's, master's, doctoral, and certificate levels.
-There are 22 accredited online colleges and universities offering psychology degrees and many offer opportunities to specialize in forensics, counseling, child psychology, and school psychology, among others.
-We also highlight the best online bachelor's and best online master's degrees in psychology.
+There are 20 accredited online colleges and universities offering psychology degrees and many offer opportunities to specialize in forensics, counseling, child psychology, and school psychology, among others.
+We also highlight the best online bachelor's and best online master's degrees in psychology, based on tuition rates and alumni salaries provided by PayScale.

 Prospective psychology students are encouraged to attend a degree program that is accredited to ensure that the program meets high academic standards.
 The American Psychological Association (APA) provides accreditation specifically for doctoral psychology programs, and other regional and national agencies provide accreditation for schools that offer both undergraduate and graduate psychology programs.